 How plausible is it that this nefarious operation will succeed?

 - White Label “Advisers” or Trust Officers are bound to a fiduciary standard with shareholders.
-The white label firm (e.g., ETF Architect), which serves as the legal Advisor/Fiduciary to shareholders, and has a good faith obligation to the ETF Sponsor.
-This means that an ETF Sponsor can petition the White-label/Adviser to do things, and and Adviser is obligated to consider these concepts, so long as they are in compliance with the 40 Act, in the best interest of shareholders, and reviewed/approved by the independent trustees on the Board.
+The white label firm (e.g., ETF Architect), serves as the Legal Advisor/Fiduciary to shareholders and has a good faith obligation to the ETF Sponsor.
+This means that an ETF Sponsor can petition the White-label/Adviser to do things, and the Adviser is obligated to consider these concepts, so long as they are in compliance with the 40 Act, in the best interest of shareholders, and reviewed/approved by the independent trustees on the Board.